-Googlebot doesn’t count images or animations as content, and it is mainly looking for text content.
+Googlebot doesn’t count images or animations as content, and it is mainly looking for text content (even though it has been known to crawl iFrames).
 This is a problem for websites with a high amount of links and images on their homepage, but very little actual content.

-Why does Google consider text content so important?
-From a search engine’s point of view, it makes perfect sense; if a website does not have enough relevant content on its homepage for the keyword it is trying to rank for, it will be very difficult for Google to determine that the website is absolutely relevant for its keyword, and ranking on Google will be an uphill battle.
+From a search engines point of view, it makes perfect sense; if a website does not have enough relevant content on its homepage for the keyword it is trying to rank for, it will be very difficult for Google to determine that the website is absolutely relevant for its keyword, and ranking on Google (or any other search engine) will be an uphill battle.

 Content has always been king to Google; those of you with thin homepages may want to reconsider your homepage architecture.

-The most important thing a homepage content should do is to engage visitors so that they’re drawn deeper into the other sections of your website.
+The most important thing a homepage should do is to engage visitors so that they’re drawn deeper into the other sections of your website.

-If done properly, the homepage content provides a solid and attractive introduction or overview to what your site is all about . . . and why your visitors might want to stick around a little longer.
+If done properly, the homepage SEO content marketing provides a solid and attractive introduction or overview to what your site is all about . . . and why your visitors might want to stick around a little longer.

 More specifically, the homepage’s typical goals consist of the following: